ibejalon/Terraform_Projects/Udagram/Readme.md

   route_table_id = aws_route_table.udagram-public.id
 ```
 ### File version.tf
 The version.tf file dictates the terraform version for this script.
-The infrastructure script works with terraform version 0.12 and above, earlier version may not work as intend.
+The infrastructure script supports terraform version 0.12 and above, earlier version may not work as intend.

 ### File `Compute.tf`